radical-lab/.emacs.d/readme.md

 		* Going from Vim to Emacs is like WTF is with bnpf?
 They are all over the place!
 (Compared against hjkl in Vim; f is all the way on the other side of the keyboard!).
 * I am still trying to decide how <code>C-</code>, and <code>M-</code>, should be thumbed, or fingered (indexed, middled, ringed, pinkied/littled).
 * It would be nice if links showed where they went in the mode line, or echo area (or minibuffer, or whatever it is called).
+* After Vimserting text; it is habitual to reach for the key to escape…